SifexPro/sifexpro/README.md

 My coding journey:

-- 🚀 **Hacking Adventures**: I began exploring cybersecurity at 13-14 and mastered various skills by 15-16.
-This early exploration ignited my passion for coding.
+- 🚀 **Hacking Adventures**: I began my coding journey with a hacking mindset at 12-13, exploring cybersecurity intricacies.
+By 15-16, I'd mastered various skills in this field.
+Initially, I delved into unconventional activities like website and individual hacking, sparking my coding passion.
+Over time, I shifted my focus to software development

 - 🎮 **Game Cheats**: I developed undetectable cheat software for video games, providing players with a competitive edge.
 I created sleek, user-friendly GUIs and sold these cheats to gamers.